-NOTE: The neutral lock/park brake latches must be easily moved into the park brake position; if not the brake linkages must be adjusted again.
+Note: Adjustment should allow the brakes to be engaged, yet allow the neutral lock/park brake latches to be moved into the park brake position, if not the brake linkages must be adjusted again.

-3.12 Route the long unattached wiring harness lead, up the left hand side of the handle and connect the connector on the end of the shorter lead to the key switch.
-Connect the two flag terminals that are on the longer lead (in any order) to the operator presence control switch terminals underneath the control console.
+- e) Squeeze the drive levers and move both neutral lock/park brake latches into the neutral lock position.
+Mower should move forward and backward freely, if not, readjust as stated in Sections 3.11c and 3.11d. - 3.12 Route the long unattached wiring harness lead, up the left hand side of the handle and connect the two terminals (in any order) to the operator presence control switch terminals underneath the control console.

 Fasten the lead to the handle with two small wire ties from the bolt bag, one at the upper end of the handle next to the console, and one at the very lower end of the handle where it attaches to the fuel tank support.
-Fasten the lead to the small hole in the channel under the console using another small tie from the bolt bag.

-- 3.13 If machine is shipped without muffler installed, install muffler with hardware provided. - 3.14 Service Engine: Refer to Engine Owner's Manual. - 3.15 GREASE UNIT: NOTE: UNIT IS NOT GREASED AT THE FACTORY.
-Refer to 5.1.13, for locations and grease amounts.

-- 3.16 Follow pre-start instructions as outlined in 4.2. - 3.17 Perform any needed adjustments as outlined in the Adjustment Section.
+- 3.13 If machine is shipped without muffler installed, install muffler with hardware provided. - 3.14 For Briggs and Stratton Engines install debris guard to top of engine. - 3.15 Service Engine: Refer to Engine Owner's Manual. - 3.16 GREASE UNIT: NOTE: UNIT IS NOT GREASED AT THE FACTORY.
+Refer to 5.1.13, for locations and grease amounts. - 3.17 Follow pre-start instructions as outlined in 4.2. - 3.18 Perform any needed adjustments as outlined in the Adjustment Section.